diskoverdata/diskover-docs/source_files/search_syntax.md

 - for your eyes
 - Not mentioning all the possible misspellings.

+Other examples:

+- Season: s01, s1, s_01, season1
+- Episodes: ep5, e5, e05, ep_05, ep_5, 05

-Trying to launch a query with too many words and/or criteria, unless you know that a strict naming convention was followed, will limit your results and you might think that some files are missing.
+Unless you know that a strict naming convention was followed, trying to launch a query with very specific criteria may limit your results and you might think that some files are missing.

 Ways to either pinpoint or expand your results will be explained in this chapter.

 ___
 ### Basic Search and Query Rules

->🔆 &nbsp;Pay attention to all the messages in the green and blue information bars, they are very helpful!
+>🔆 &nbsp;Pay attention to all the messages in the green and blue information bars in the user interface, they are very helpful!

 #### Range of Search

-When typing a manual query, the value needs to be typed in the [search bar](#search_bar).
+When typing a manual query, the criteria need to be typed in the [search bar](#search_bar).

 Unless you select a specific [storage volume and/or directory](#limiting_searches), Diskover will search all the storage volumes and their parent paths during a manual search.